10 Best Things to Do at the Vatican

 Vatican City has a lot to offer: the Sistine Chapel, St. Peter's Dome, the Basilica and the impressive Piazza with Bernini's colonnade.
 I tell you everything you have to see and do in the Vatican.

-You can spend at least a whole day in the Vatican and you will surely not finish seeing all the art it contains.
-In addition to the spectacular square that welcomes you with a pristine white colonnade, you can access the Vatican Museums to delight you with the Sistine Chapel or access to St. Peter's Basilica.
+In the Vatican you can spend at least a whole day and surely you would not finish seeing all the art it contains.
+In addition to the spectacular square that welcomes you with a pristine white colonnade, you can access the Vatican Museums to enjoy the Sistine Chapel or access St. Peter's Basilica.

 1. Contemplate Michelangelo's frescoes in the Sistine Chapel